 Jesus was baptized by John the Baptist and began His public ministry.
 He performed many miracles—healing the sick, casting out demons, ruling the weather, feeding thousands from a little boy’s lunch, and many more miraculous works over His 3-year ministry.

 The death of Jesus Christ on the cross was the culmination of His earthly ministry (Mark 15:21-41).
 It is the purpose of His life and the reason He was born.
-John 3:16 says, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
+John 3:16 says, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
 The body of Jesus was taken down from the cross, laid in a borrowed tomb, and left until after the Sabbath.
 When women came to prepare the body for burial, they found the tomb empty.
 Jesus had risen from the dead in His glorified state and would appear to many to prove that death had no hold over Him (Mark 16).
-Jesus then ascended into heaven (Luke 24:50).
+He then ascended into heaven (Luke 24:50).

-Who was Jesus – His Claims
+Who was Jesus and what were His claims?

 "'I and the Father are one.'
 Again the Jews picked up stones to stone him, but Jesus said to them, 'I have shown you many great miracles from the Father.
 For which of these do you stone me?'
 'We are not stoning you for any of these,' replied the Jews, 'but for blasphemy, because you, a mere man, claim to be God'" (John 10:30-33).